CodyKoInABox/CodyKoInABox/README.md

 i do most of my school work in github organizations

 currently working on a sonar cloud knockoff at https://github.com/SpiceCodeCLI
+and on algorithm benchmarking at https://github.com/Sortphy